How Much Does PwC Cost in Terms of ESG Consulting?

 Talking about how much PwC costs in ESG consulting is not simple, because there is no fixed rate.

-Each project is unique and the final price is adjusted according to the company’s size, the scope of work, and the complexity of the regulations that must be covered.
+Each project is unique and the final price is adjusted according to the business sizes, the scope of work, and the complexity of the regulations that must be covered.

 The cost can increase when it is necessary to manage large volumes of data, coordinate teams in several countries, or comply with multiple regulatory frameworks simultaneously.

-An SME seeking to comply with a single standard will pay much less than a global company that must report under CSRD, SBTI, and the European taxonomy at the same time.
+An SME seeking to comply with a single standard will pay much less than a global company that must report under CSRD, SBTI, and the European taxonomy, or even frameworks like the non-financial reporting directive at the same time.

-Although PwC does not publish official prices, the market indicates that ESG projects can range from tens of thousands of euros for specific cases to six figures when the scope is international, assurance levels are high, and data requirements are maximum.
+Although PwC does not publish official prices, the market indicates that ESG projects can range from tens of thousands of euros for specific cases to six figures when the scope is international, assurance levels are high, and data requirements are maximum, especially when incorporating complex elements like custom reporting for multi-framework compliance.

 In some countries, ESG service rates are limited if the provider also performs the financial audit.